08/07/2020

 Lack of capacity is still the major issue for greater involvement of civil society organisations in engaging on asset recovery, particularly those from the Global South for whom a major case may be the first time they work on the topic.
 While more organisations have become involved in the issue in the last four years, numbers are still too few relative to the size of the issue.
 There are also large knowledge gaps in several civic actors, particularly in understanding how and when to advocate for government action on individual cases and in how to use asset recovery for systemic change.

-The past four years have seen civil society organisations come together for the Global Forum for Asset Recovery and other international conferences and events, as well as part of case-specific advocacy groups.
-It has also seen us lead a coordinated effort to develop Global CSO Principles.
+Recent have seen civil society organisations come together for the Global South Asset Recovery Forum, the Global Forum for Asset Recovery and other international conferences and events, as well as part of case-specific advocacy groups.
+It has also seen us lead a coordinated effort to develop CSO Principles.

 Despite this, there are still barriers to cooperation between civil society organisations, where there is still a big over-representation of civil society from financial centres in events and in coordination groups.
 There are also still too often CSOs working on the same case from two different jurisdictions without cooperating with each other, potentially undermining any gains they could make by acting cooperatively.